UnityTech/unity-ssdlc/Coding Practice/Secrets-Management.md

     vault write secret/stg/ads/ads-performance-valuation/AWS_ACCESS_KEY_ID secret=AKIAIII1337DEADBEEF

-_For more Vault guidance, see the linked guidance below, in the Appendix_
+_For more Vault documentaion, see the linked guides below, in the Appendix_

 ###### Dynamic Secrets: